Beatmania: Releases

 The Beatmania series has been released on multiple platforms in addition to its arcade releases.
 The majority of the games are featured on the PlayStation, but other console ports have also been featured on the Game Boy Color, and the WonderSwan.
-The North American Beatmania on the PlayStation 2 also features the same gameplay as the arcade releases.

 Several key mixes were never ported to home or portable consoles, including Beatmania 7thMix and Beatmania The Final.
 There are many console-exclusive songs that were also never introduced in the Arcade releases—those include "GOTTAMIX" and "THE SOUND OF TOKYO!" respectively.
 Many songs were also released on one mix at the arcades but released in another style for the consumer versions.
 The best example of this was Gottamix 2, which contained consumer-exclusive songs in addition to the "Complete Mix 2 Anothers" that was released months earlier as an arcade exclusive.